-Transit agencies may request a 30-day extension of the annual report deadline (e.g., extend the annual report deadline of October 31 to November 30).
-Typically, the FTA approves extension requests due to extenuating circumstances, such as:
+Transit agencies may request an extension of the annual report deadline (e.g., extend the annual report deadline of October 31 to November 30).
+Typically, FTA approves extension requests due to extenuating circumstances, such as:

-- Natural Disasters,
+- Natural Disasters.

 - Audits, and

 - Medical Leave